Restream/reindexer/cpp_src/core/cjson/readme.md

 Arrays can be stored in 2 different ways:

-- homogenius array, with all elements of same type
+- homogeneous array, with all elements of same type
 - mixed array, with elements of various types

 ### Atag - array tag format

-Atag is 4 byte int, which encodes type and count elemnts in array
+Atag is 4 byte int, which encodes type and count elements in array

 | Bits | Field | Description |
 |------|-------------|-------------------------------------------------------------------------|